 Heart attack (myocardial infarction)

 - Pericarditis (inflammation of the sac surrounding the heart)

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your palpitations including:
+To diagnose the cause of your palpitations, your doctor may ask you several questions including:

 - What medications are you taking?